enkidevs/curriculum/linux/user-and-file-management/linux-intro/why-use-linux.md

 ---
 ## Content

-There's many reasons you would choose Linux over other operating systems, so let's start with the biggest one: **it's completely free to use**.
+There are many reasons to choose Linux over other operating systems.
+Let's start with the fact that **it's completely free to use**.

 To be more specific, all of Linux is *open-source*[1].
-For this reason, there's about 600 *flavours* of Linux available, but we'll come back to this.
+For this reason, there are about 600 *flavors* of Linux available.
+We'll cover some of them later.

-If you're not already convinced, here's a couple more reasons:
+And here are a few more reasons to use Linux:
-- fitted for any system (from low-end to high-end)
+- It *works with any system* (from low-end to high-end)
-- secure (no antivirus needed)
+- It's *secure* (no antivirus needed)
-- fully customizable
-- and many others...
+- It's *fully customizable*

-Don't take our word for it, take [Stack Overflow's](https://insights.stackoverflow.com/survey/2019#technology-_-platforms).
-Their 2019 survey shows that Linux is the most popular platform used for development work.
-That has to count for something right?
+For these reasons, Linux is the most popular platform used by developers (according to Stack Overflow; see the Learn More link).

 ---
 ## Practice